qooqu/CourtFormTool/index.md

 ## security

 We're laser focused on the security of your client's data.
 For now, CourtFormTool ensures security by storing your data on your computer and only on your computer.
-CourthFormTool doesn't send any of your data onto the internet.
+CourtFormTool doesn't send any of your data onto the internet.

 Unfortunately, this rock-solid security comes at the cost of convenience.
 For now, you can only access your data on the computer you create it on.
 In the future, we plan to add a secure cloud storage option which will allow you to access your data from anywhere.